asunxx/rpi-sense-hat-clock/README.md

 To show minutes, the clock fills the outline of a square ring with white color.
 This ring is located just inside the clock's yellow border.
-It is empty at 0 minutes at the start of an hour, fills clockwise from the top center, and is full at 59 minutes past the hour.
+It is empty at 0 minutes at the start of an hour, fills clockwise from the top center (its 2 minute position), and is full at 59 minutes past the hour.
 Each of 20 ring positions have a corresponding minute value (see diagram).
 The exact value shown applies when the ring to its head is all white.